 Ukrainian animal shelter owner says he'd rather die than abandon his pets

-Ukrainian animal shelter owner Andrea Cisternino
+Despite the danger, animal shelter owner Andrea Cisternino is refusing to leave his animals

 In the face of Russia’s invasion of Ukraine and the catastrophes that have followed, up to 1 million people have already evacuated the country.
 One person who won’t be joining them is Andrea Cisternino, an Italian national who owns an animal shelter in the capital city of Kyiv.